Join Us / FAQ's

 In the summer months all you will need is your own buoyancy aid, spray top and suitable footwear.
 These items are not expensive and can be found in any local chandlery.
 Ask any PSC Member for advise and outlets.

 How much does it cost to join?

 We have different membership packages to suit everyone.
 We have a family membership, individual or joint adult, young adult & cadet.
 Ducklings (age 5-8) are associated with a Full membership for free.
-All our fees shown here and you can download a membership form here at the bottom of the page.
+Our annual subscriptions are shown here Subscriptions2023.pdf and you can download a membership form here at the bottom of the page.
 For Full memberships there is a joining fee of £50, of which £25 is put onto a bar account to use on food & drink.